 You may find it useful to read the timeshare fraud advice from Action Fraud, the UK’s national fraud reporting centre, run by the National Fraud Authority.

 The Spanish Land Registry publish a Guide to Buying Property in Spain.
 Spanish Property Insight provides information and advice on buying a property in Spain.

 Expat forums, English-language newspapers and talking to local residents including other British nationals who have already made the move can really give you a feel for an area and give you the inside track on any local problems.

 The Spanish Ombudsman is responsible for defending the fundamental rights and civil liberties of citizens by monitoring the activity of public authorities.
 If you have a complaint about any public authority, you can submit a complaint to either the regional or national ombudsman.
 If you are facing problems with your property in Spain, there are many residents associations who may be able to provide support and advice as well as put you in touch with others who have had similar experiences.

-- Please contact email@example.com if you having property issues in Valle del Sol and would like to be in contact with this group.
+Please contact email@example.com if you are having property issues in Valle del Sol and would like to be in contact with this group.